 Now that we’ve removed the guess work, SAP business users can use the Automation Recording Assistant to create the missing test automation workflows.
 From there they can simply forward the recorded workflows by email or any other means to the test automation engineer, who then imports them into their Tosca test automation portfolio.
 Voila, no more testing gaps!

 What can we expect in future releases?

-We see a lot of potential to greatly increase test coverage, speed up the process of audits, and even provide robotic process automation directly from the ARA.
+We see a lot of potential to greatly increase test coverage and speed up the process of audits from the ARA.
 Obviously, we are eager to listen to our customers and understand what they want now.

 From their feedback we expect to learn how to plug-in the ARA across the full Tricentis product suite and make it a center piece for building automation across our customers entire business.
 We are already in the process of integrating our machine learning engine into the ARA which will be available in beta very soon!